toggl/toggl_api_docs/README.md

 The result of each action is communicated via standard HTTP response codes.

+Times and dates use the ISO 8601 standard, more specifically a subset described in [RFC 3339](http://www.ietf.org/rfc/rfc3339.txt).

 ###Example requests###

 The example requests here are done using a command line tool called [cURL](http://en.wikipedia.org/wiki/CURL).
 If you want to try the requests out yourself, you can download cURL from [here](http://curl.haxx.se/download.html).
 It is available for all possible operating systems.